 Syphilis is divided into stages (primary, secondary, latent and tertiary) and the signs and symptoms differ with each stage.
 Symptoms associated with primary stage syphilis include sores on the genitals or in and around the mouth and usually appear somewhere between 10 and 90 days after exposure.
 Sores are usually, but not always, small, round and painless.
 Because of this, they usually go unnoticed, depending on their location.
 Sores usually heal on their own without treatment, but the infection does not.

 The secondary stage can last one to three months and begins after the primary stage, typically within six weeks to six months after exposure.
-Secondary symptoms include “copper penny” rashes on the palms of the hands and soles of the feet; however, rashes with a different appearance may exhibit elsewhere on the body.
-Again, the rash usually won’t itch and can be so faint that you might not notice it.
-Symptoms can also include moist warts in the groin, white patches on the inside of the mouth, swollen lymph glands, fever and weight loss.
+Symptoms can also include moist warts in the groin, underarm or mouth, white patches inside the mouth, swollen lymph glands, fever, weight loss, headaches and hair loss in patches.
 Like the primary stage of syphilis, secondary stage syphilis symptoms will usually resolve themselves.

 The latent and tertiary stages follow the first two stages.
-In the latent stage, the infection lies dormant and does not exhibit symptoms.
-The last stage is the tertiary stage, which is characterized by severe problems with the heart, brain and nerves than can result in paralysis, blindness, dementia, deafness, impotence and even death.
+In the latest stage, the infection lies dormant and does not exhibit symptoms.
+The last stage is the tertiary stage, which may appear 10-30 years after the untreated syphilis infection.
+This stage is characterized by severe health problems which may include major body organs such as the heart and blood vessels, brain, nerves, eyes, liver, bones and joints.
+Symptoms of tertiary syphilis will depend on which organ system the infection attacks, and includes paralysis, blindness, dementia, deafness, impotence and even death.

 How Long Should I Wait Before Getting Tested?